nsantini/hal/README.md

 ## Running

-You must have npm installed on your computer.
+You must have [nodejs](https://nodejs.org/) installed on your computer.
 From the root project directory run these commands from the command line:

     npm install

 This will install all dependencies.

-To build and run the project, this command:
+To build and run the project, run this command:

     gulp